Lars-Erik Berenett: Career

 In addition to theater, Berenett was active in film and television.
 Berenett made his professional acting debut in Vilgot Sjöman's Klänningen in 1964 where he played the messenger of Maison Georges.
 He is best known for his role as the temperamental police officer Roland Hassel in twelve films, made in 1986–1992 and in 2000 and 2012.
 He is also known for the role of Harald Bovallius in the soap opera Skilda världar, a role he played in over 300 episodes in the years 1996–1998.
 Berenett also often played villain roles, for example as the bank robber Erik Stigertz in the TV miniseries Polisen som vägrade svara (1982), a gangster called Charlie in the series Spanarna (1983) and the bomb man Rikard Kostner in the thriller series Den svarta cirkeln (1990).
 In contrast to the villain roles, he portrayed some likeable characters, such as the land-surveyor in Lars Molin's TV series Tre kärlekar (1989–1991).
 Berenett also played roles in Lars Norén productions such as Natten är dagens mor (1984) and Kaos är granne med Gud (1984).

 Personal life

 Berenett married the actress Evabritt Strandberg in 1971.
 The marriage lasted five years, and they had a son together, the actor Matti Berenett (born 1971).
 He and his son played the roles of father and son in the series Skilda världar.
-A short time after the divorce with Strandberg, Berenett started a relationship with the actress Maria Kulle, with whom he had a second son.
+A short time after his divorce with Strandberg, Berenett started a relationship with the actress Maria Kulle, with whom he had a second son.

 Death

-On 1 February 2017, Berenett died in his home in Värmdö, Stockholm County, aged 71.
+On 1 February 2017, Berenett died in his home in Värmdö, aged 74.
 According to his partner Maria Kulle's representative, Peter Jansson, he had died peacefully with his family at his side.
 The cause of his death was a short-term illness.
 Berenett is buried at Sandsborgskyrkogården in Stockholm.